Search

 However, the standard series covers other safety issues and manufacturers are strongly advised to consult all parts.
 It is important to note that the latest edition of the standard referenced in the OJEU (including any amendments) should be applied.

-In addition, if the electrical appliance and equipment is capable to communicate wirelessly, (e.g. incorporates Bluetooth or Wi-Fi used for remote control), it should meet the requirements of the Radio Equipment Directive (2014/53/EU).
+In addition, if the toy can communicate wirelessly, (e.g. incorporates Bluetooth or Wi-Fi used for remote control), it should meet the requirements of the Radio Equipment Directive (2014/53/EU).

 See related requirements